FAQs: Impact of COVID-19 on Human Subjects Research

 BMC Research Operations has provided the following template which can be used for BMC-managed studies to notify sponsors, funding sources, and/or external IRBs of the pause in research activities:

 Potential subjects may be contacted by mail, email, or phone to determine interest and eligibility.
-Most recruitment activities involving face-to-face interactions with potential subjects are NOT allowed.
+Recruitment activities involving face-to-face interactions with potential subjects are allowed only if you follow the requirements outlined in #30 below.
 The only exception is recruitment for studies with the potential for direct benefit, that is, benefits that are not available through standard of care.
-For studies that do not have the potential for direct benefit, the potential subjects should be told during the recruitment process that their enrollment could be months away.
+For studies that do not have the potential for direct benefit, the potential subjects should be told during the recruitment process that their enrollment could be delayed.
 This additional messaging does NOT need prior IRB approval.

 Please use the following links for the most up-to-date information: